RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/creating_the_job_dag.md

 But can we just play along with the first DAG?
 My creativity is not what it used to be.

+##initial_job_dag()

-To create the job DAG, we need to override `initial_job_dag()`, as shown below
+To create the job DAG, we need to override `initial_job_dag()`, as shown below.
+This function is a wolf in sheep's clothing because it looks like a simple getter.
+It is the first method called by the job distributor after construction and handles almost all of the initialization for the job queen.

+Luckily, you only have to worry about inintializing the parts of the job queen that you write.
+The standard job queen takes care of itself if you call `determine_preliminary_job_list()` (which I recommend to be the very first line of `initial_job_dag()`).
+`determine_preliminary_job_list()` will call the virtual function `parse_job_definition_tags()` that we will address in [[Step X|TODO]].

 ##Code

-I left off some of the info at the tops and bottoms of the pages.
+Just FYI: I left off some of the info at the tops and bottoms of the pages.

 ###TutorialQueen.hh